dmbaturin/hvinfo/README.md

 # OS and hypervisor support

-CPUID-based checks that can detext KVM, Xen HVM, VMware, and Hyper-V are supported on any OS.
+CPUID-based checks that can detect KVM, Xen HVM, VMware, and Hyper-V are supported on any OS.

 Xen PV vs. Xen HVM check is supported on Linux and FreeBSD.

-The easiest way to detect VirtualBox, Parallels, and some other hypervisors that don't use CPUID identification is to check SMBIOS vendor name, and this is currently only supported on Linux because it provides DMI information via sysfs.
+The easiest way to detect VirtualBox, Parallels, and some other hypervisors that don't use CPUID identification is to check the SMBIOS vendor name, and this is currently only supported on Linux because it provides DMI information via sysfs to unprivileged users.
+FreeBSD requires root privileges for DMI reading, so Parallels is undetectable on FreeBSD right now.

 Container systems such as LXC and OpenVZ are not supported yet.